marq4/CrackingTheCodeInterview6/README.md

 * Just get pytest (in Win with Git Bash): pip install -U pytest
 * Instructions at the top of every file.
 * Please note that this code is considered good to pylint so please lint your code before sending pull requests.
-* In case of error with pytest try touching empty file __init__.py inside tests folder.